krishnanunnir/reddit-compilation-maker/README.md

 [ ] Parameter of the video sort for compilation can be changed.
 [ ] Add an option such that user can choose which videos to include.
 [ ] Set a time limit for the video.
 Makes compilation videos of nearly that length.
-[ ] Better handling size of the output video
+[ ] Better handling size of the output video.
+[ ] Automatically uploads to youtube at regular intervals.